aratheunseen/PIDb/README.md

 # PIDb
 PIDb is an information management tool created in C++ as an university project.
-PIDb stands for Peoples Information Management System.
+PIDb stands for Peoples' Information Management System.

 ![PIDb-Home](https://user-images.githubusercontent.com/62181222/92827913-409fb680-f3f4-11ea-8a2e-87036080d3e6.png)